top of page

 They were attempting to redesign the Vox Super Beatle Amplifier (yes, those Beatles - Vox was cashing in on their name and association with the band) by changing some parts to make a more affordable model for people.
 By doing so, it created the classic sound that we hear today.
 After adding it to a foot pedal that was used in an organ, the rest is history.

 Vox were actually not thinking of this pedal to be used by guitarist but to be used by woodwind and brass players, kind of like when a trumpeter uses a mute to produce a similar sound to the Wah Wah pedal.
-In fact, the original Vox Wah Wah pedal that was released in early 1967 had an image of Clyde McCoy, a trumpeter, on the bottom.

 How do you use a Wah Wah pedal?